 The Department of Forest and Wildlife Ecology offers graduate education and training in a number of areas leading to the master of science and/or the doctor of philosophy degree in Wildlife Ecology.
 The department takes pride in its program's outstanding research reputation and the success of graduates working throughout the world.
 The Wildlife Ecology program was founded by Aldo Leopold in 1939, and the program has maintained his vision and legacy of excellence in our current research and graduate training activities.

 The department is home to the U.S. Geological Survey, Wisconsin Cooperative Wildlife Research Unit.
-In this program, research in support of state and federal wildlife conservation programs are given priority.
+In this program, research in support of state and federal wildlife conservation programs is given priority.

-In recent years, annual research support for the department's programs has averaged between three to four million dollars drawn from an array of federal, state, and conservation organizations and private donors.
-Competition for admission is very strong and not every admissible student can or will be offered financial support.
+In recent years, annual research support for the department's programs has averaged between $3 million to $4 million drawn from an array of federal, state, and conservation organizations and private donors.
+Competition for admission is very strong, and not every admissible student can or will be offered financial support.
 Graduate assistantships and/or fellowships may be available for a limited number of well-qualified students.
 Before submitting an application for admission, interested students should contact individual faculty to determine whether an assistantship or other financial aid might be available.
 Once admitted, students work closely with major professors and an advisory committee to develop a research program.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.